reyhanzal/reyhanzal/README.md

 <h3> 👨 &nbsp;About Me </h3>

 - 🎓 &nbsp; Graduated as Computer Engineer (S.Kom) at [Sriwijaya University](https://unsri.ac.id).
-- 💼 &nbsp; Experiences over 5 years in IT Technology Industries as : Software Developer, ETL Developer.
+- 💼 &nbsp; Experiences over 5 years in IT Technology Industries as : Software Developer and ETL Developer.
 - 💼 &nbsp; Full time programmer since 2015, currently learning new technologies : CI4, MongoDB, VueJS, Power BI
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 📫 &nbsp; How to reach me **muhammadreyhanzalbina@gmailcom**